zthun/zidentifier.angularjs/README.md

 </div>
 ```

-The z-id attribute can be bound to context data as well.
+The attribute can be bound to context data as well.

 ```html
 <div id="root">